Tannaah/TACO-licious-Capstone-2/README.md

-# TACO-licious
+# Let's Taco 'Bout It
+This is a console-based restaurant management system built in Java!

-Custom Taco Ordering System Overview
+Custom Taco Ordering System Overview:

 TACO-licious is a point-of-sale console application designed to automate the taco ordering process for a custom taco shop.
 Customers can build tacos or burritos with fully customizable shells, toppings, and sides, then check out and receive a digital receipt.